abo3abd-y/abo3abd-y/README.md

 ## Hi there 👋

 My name is Abdullah Yassine.
 Currently a student at CU Boulder stuyding Computer Science and Applied Mathematics and a minor in Quantum Engineering.

 🌱 I’m currently learning Computer Science, Applied Mathematics, and Quantum Engineering.

-📚 I have experience in the following fields: Web Development, Data Science/Machine Learning, Cybsersecurity, Linux System Administration
+📚 I have experience in the following fields: Web Development, Data Science/Machine Learning, Cybsersecurity, Linux System Administration.

 🔭 I’m currently working on Web Design and getting deaper into Deep Learning.

-📫 How to reach me: email (mickeyamy4@gmail.com), phone number (+1 720-546-5338)
+📫 How to reach me: email (mickeyamy4@gmail.com), phone number (+1 720-546-5338).

 <!--
 **abo3abd-y/abo3abd-y** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.